Research project Transitions to telepsychotherapy, COVID-19 pandemic, personality orientation and attachment style

 Method

 The research focuses on short-term and long-term effects for patients and therapists of transitions to, and back from, telepsychotherapy in relation to non-diagnostic patient characteristics (personality orientation and attachment style).
-The project includes interview studies with patients and with psychotherapists, as well as a national-wide survey to Swedish psychotherapists, conducted in the intial phase of COVID-19 pandemic (step 1), and repeated one year later (step 2).
-In step 3, the focus is on experiences from transitions back to the therapist's office and from mixed hybrid models, and on the importance of the intersection in time and space between therapy sessions and everyday life.
+The project includes interview studies with patients and with psychotherapists, as well as a national-wide survey to Swedish psychotherapists, conducted in the intial phase of COVID-19 pandemic (step 1).
+Stage 2 studies patients‘ and therapists’ experiences of unprepared and forced transitions to remote therapy during the pandemic.
+In step 3, the focus is on experiences from transitions back to the therapist's office and from mixed hybrid models in diffetent therapeutic approaches, and on the importance of the intersection in time and space between therapy sessions and everyday life.

 Patients are recruited via social media and therapists via professional associations.